0xae/sandboxed/README.md

 # Sandboxed Vm
-Sandboxed is a small footprint virtual machine with the goal of having
+Sandboxed is a small footprint virtual machine with the goal

 of running insecure programs on a secury platform.